sbfhy/file_synchronization/README.md

 # file_synchronization
-file synchronization by C++ on windows
+File synchronization by C++ on a windows system.